carlosiglezb/bumpybot/README.md

 ### Wireless Connection: bumpybot WiFi (Default)
-When BumpyBot computer turn on, it hosts WiFi by default Connect by command: `ssh hcrl-bumpybot@10.42.0.1`
+When BumpyBot computer turn on, it hosts an access point `bumpybot` by default Connect via ssh command: `ssh hcrl-bumpybot@10.42.0.1`

-If bumpybot wifi is not published, run `sudo hotspot_mode.sh`
+If `bumpybot` wifi ssid isn't being advertised, run `sudo hotspot_mode.sh` (or reboot BumbyBot if you don't already have terminal access)

 Note that BumpyBot computer may not be able to connect to the internet in this mode.